masondepalma/edu-for-todoist/README.md

 # edu-for-todoist
-Several Intergrations for automatically adding assignments to todoist to be viewed in one location
+Intergrations for automatically adding assignments to todoist to be viewed in one location